- Applying for Housing

 Our residence halls are more than buildings; they're state of the art living and learning centers.
 From high speed internet, telephone, and cable TV service, to a wide variety of dining options, our residence halls include everything to make your stay at UT feel more like home.

-We have eight different residence halls on campus with a choice of traditional or suite-style living options.
+We have nine different residence halls on campus with a choice of traditional or suite-style living options.
 Traditional corridor-style living has rooms that open into an interior hallway with shared bathroom facilities on each floor.
 Suite-style living includes 2 or 3 rooms joined by a common living area and shares bathroom facilities.

 Housing Application Information